-Visit the Florida Supreme Court Emergency Orders page for more information on hurricane-related orders for impacted Florida circuits.
+Visit the Florida Supreme Court Emergency page for court closures or any administrative orders issued due to storms.

 Follow The Florida Bar on Twitter or Facebook for additional updates.

-Visit the Florida Supreme Court Emergency Orders page for more information on hurricane-related orders for impacted Florida circuits.
+Visit the Florida Supreme Court Emergency page for court closures or any administrative orders issued due to storms.

 Follow The Florida Bar on Twitter or Facebook for additional updates.